praveenperera/phoenix_kovacs/README.md

 # Phoenix Kovacs - A simple ExUnit test runner

-### This project is fork of the original [kovacs](https://github.com/antp/kovacs).
+### This project is a fork of the original [kovacs](https://github.com/antp/kovacs).
 It was changed to work nicely with phoenix projects.

 ## Installation